 What's a good ATS score?
 Live benchmarks from real scans

-Computed live from our scan corpus (rolling 180-day window) · Aggregates only, minimum 25 scans per bucket
+Computed live from our scan corpus (rolling 180-day window, as of 2026-08-20) · Aggregates only, minimum 25 scans per bucket

 The short answer